WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 **Optimal Model**

-Where the Naive Model arbitrarily sets RFC parameters, the Optimal Model uses [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) and `best_params_` method, while iterating over a range of parameter values to determine which average parameter settings lead to the highest annual return expectation.
+Where the Naive Model arbitrarily sets RFC parameters, the Optimal Model uses [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) and the `best_params_` method, while iterating over a range of parameter values to determine which average value leads to the highest annual return expectation.
 The model parameters and the range of values include:

 `forest_params = [
         {